 Kenya enjoys a tropical climate with temperatures averaging about 22°C throughout the year.
 It is hot and humid at the coast, temperate in the central and western region and dry in the north and north eastern parts of the country.
 It’s hottest period is from January to March and the coldest month is July with temperatures going as low as 10°C in the higher altitudes.
 It has two main rainy seasons: short rains (October-December) and long rains (March-June).

 Kenya has many tourist attractions ranging from the sandy beaches at the coast, diverse flora and fauna, game parks, cultural heritage, scenic landscapes just to name but a few.
-Nairobi National Park is within the boundaries of the City of Nairobi.
+The Nairobi National Park is within the boundaries of the City of Nairobi.
 Also close by is the popular Giraffe Centre where visitors can watch and even feed the giraffes.
-Other attractions in Nairobi include the National Museum and the Karen Blixen Museum.
-The country’s notable tourist attraction is the annual wildebeest migration at the Maasai Mara.
-It is a sight to behold and has been dubbed the 7th wonder of the world.
+Other attractions include the National museum, Amboseli National Park, Lake Nakuru, Hells gate, Tsavo East and West National park to mention but a few.
+The country’s notable tourist attraction is the annual Wildebeest Migration at the Maasai Mara.
+It is a sight to behold and has been dubbed the 7th Wonder of the World.